-Adult Spirometra spp and Sparganum proliferum tapeworms infect dogs, cats, and other carnivores.
+Adult Spirometra species and Sparganum proliferum tapeworms infect dogs, cats, and other carnivores.
 Eggs are passed into freshwater where they are ingested by copepods (eg, Cyclops).
 Fish, reptiles, and amphibians (including frogs) ingest them and serve as intermediate hosts.
+The tapeworms that cause sparganosis are present worldwide, but most human cases occur in Southeast Asia.

 Humans and other mammals become infected by

 In humans, larvae typically migrate to subcutaneous tissue or muscle and form slowly growing masses.
-Other sites, including the CNS, may be involved but are much less common.
+Other sites, including the central nervous system, may be involved but are much less common.
 Symptoms are caused by mass effect.
+Spargana masses in the central nervous system can cause weakness, headache, seizures, numbness, tingling, or abnormal skin sensations.

 Diagnosis of sparganosis is typically made after surgical removal, although it may be suggested when imaging detects a mass.